Center for Education History

 The Center for Education’s many unique spaces house many of Wolf Trap’s programs, and may be rented when available.
 Learn more about rental options at Wolf Trap.

 This large, flexible space is suitable for a variety of needs.
-The space is large enough to accommodate full-scale rehearsals of the Wolf Trap Opera Company.
+The space is large enough to accommodate full-scale rehearsals of the Wolf Trap Opera.
 Moveable walls, designed with sound mitigation in mind, make it possible to sub-divide the Hall into four discrete spaces that may be used simultaneously for a wide array of activities, including rehearsals, workshops, Master Classes, meetings, and training sessions.

 The 100-seat auditorium is equipped with multimedia technology and connectivity, allowing the space to be used for distance-learning programs.
 In addition, the Lecture Hall provides the perfect environment for pre-performance lectures, Master Classes, professional workshops, and more.